microsoft/RulesEngine/docs/index.md

 ## C# Expression support
 The lambda expression allows you to use most of C# constructs and along with some of linq features.

-For more details on supported expression language refer - https://dynamic-linq.net/expression-language
+For more details on supported expression language refer - [expression language](https://dynamic-linq.net/expression-language)

-For supported linq operations refer - https://dynamic-linq.net/expression-language#sequence-operators
+For supported linq operations refer - [sequence operators](https://dynamic-linq.net/expression-language#sequence-operators)

 ## ScopedParams